 3. Find the right tool(s) for the job

-Touchstone Research asked the respondents that perform data analytics on every audit what tools they used and found that there’s quite a variety.
+Touchstone Insights asked the respondents that perform data analytics on every audit what tools they used and found that there’s quite a variety.
 In fact, 61 percent use two or more data analytics tools, indicating that there’s no single data analytics tool that is ideal for every application.

 Unsurprisingly, the single tool that is still king of analytics is Excel, with 73 percent of teams still using it.
 However, 53 percent use Excel along with another tool.

 Eighty percent of teams use a data analytics tool other than Excel but there’s a wide range of tools employed.
 Traditional audit analytics tools are being replaced with or supplemented by business intelligence tools, such as Power BI, Tableau and Qlik, often because these tools are already used elsewhere in the business and linked to the organizational data that audit needs to access.
 Sixteen percent of teams are developing more advanced data science capabilities, using R and Python for audit analytics.